xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 Many  times,  we  didn't want to actually change a parameter, but only use it as an input.
-For example, we  might  pass an element count  to a subroutine, and wish we could  then  use  that  count within a DO-loop.
+For example, we  might  pass an element count  to a subroutine, and wish we could  then  use  that  count within a `DO`-loop.
 To  avoid  changing the value in the calling program, we had to make a local copy of the input  parameter, and operate only on the  copy.
 Some  FORTRAN programmers, in fact, made it a practice to copy ALL parameters except those  that were